A pair-based approximation for simplicial contagion: Results

-We then investigate the behavior of $\rho^*$ as a function of both $\lambda$ and $\lambda_\Delta$, comparing the results of the stochastic simulations with the value obtained from the pair-based approximation.
-Fig.~\ref{fig:comparison_simulations}(b) shows the results for $\rho(0) = 0.8$ (upper panel) and $\rho(0) = 0.001$ (lower panel).
-In both cases, the color represents the value of $\rho^*$ obtained from the stochastic simulations on the RSC, while the white curves the critical points derived from the pair-based approximation.
-Specifically, in the upper panel, where the pair-based model is initiated with a high value for the initial condition $\rho(0)$, the white curve corresponds to the first threshold that delineates the region of bistability and that we here indicate as $\lambda_c$.
-Instead, in the lower panel, obtained starting from the smaller value of the initial condition $\rho(0)$, the white curve corresponds to the second threshold that we denote as $\lambda^*$.
-As shown in Fig.~\ref{fig:comparison_simulations}(b), both $\lambda_c$ and $\lambda^*$ decrease as a function of $\lambda_\Delta$, meaning that the three-body interactions boost the spreading process by decreasing the thresholds to observe an endemic behavior.
-In addition, the distinct rates of decrease observed in $\lambda_c$ and $\lambda^*$ as a function of $\lambda_\Delta$ suggest that the width of the bistable region increases with the intensity of the three-body interactions.
-Such a dependence of the thresholds on $\lambda_\Delta$ is well reproduced by the pair-based approximation of the simplicial SIS model.
+We now investigate the behavior of $\rho^*$ as a function of both $\lambda$ and $\lambda_\Delta$, comparing the results of the stochastic simulations on the RSC with the predictions of the pair-based mean field.
+Fig.~\ref{fig:comparison_simulations}(b) shows the results for $\rho(0) = 0.001$ (upper panel) and $\rho(0) = 0.8$ (lower panel).
+The color represents the values of $\rho^*$ as obtained through the stochastic simulations, while the solid white lines denote the transition to a state with $\rho^* \neq 0 $, as predicted by the pair-based approximation.
+Specifically, in the lower panel, representing the case where the initial density of infected nodes $\rho(0)$ is large, the white solid line corresponds to the leftmost threshold of the region of bistability, which we here indicate as $\lambda_c$.
+Instead, in the upper panel, obtained from simulations with a small $\rho(0)$, the white solid line corresponds to the epidemic threshold $\lambda^*$ in Eq.~\eqref{eq:transcritical_condition}.
+We observe that both $\lambda_c$ and $\lambda^*$ decrease as a function of $\lambda_\Delta$, meaning that the three-body interactions boost the spreading process by decreasing the thresholds for the onset of the endemic state.
+In addition, the different ways in which $\lambda_c$ and $\lambda^*$ decrease with $\lambda_\Delta$ suggest that the width of the bistable region increases with the intensity of the three-body interactions.
+This dependence of the thresholds on $\lambda_\Delta$ is well reproduced by the pair-based approximation of the simplicial SIS model.